senseiwooo/problem-set-5/README.md

 ## Deadline

-Your Canvas submission is due at or before 11:59pm on TBD.
+Your Canvas submission is due at or before 11:59pm on Monday, December 3, 2018.

 ### Submission Requirements